murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 01.md

 - Exploitability: How hard is it to perform the attack?
 - Affected Users: How many users are likely to be affected by the attack (as a percentage)?
 - Discoverability: How hard is it for an attacker to discover the weakness?

+**Reduction Analysis**

+Trust Boundaries   Any location where the level of trust or security changes Dataflow Paths   The movement of data between locations Input Points   Locations where external input is received Privileged Operations   Any activity that requires greater privileges than of a standard user account or process, typically required to make system changes or alter security
+Details about Security Stance and Approach   The declaration of the security policy, security foundations, and security assumptions

+### SCRM

+Understand what Supply chain is and the impact on security

+Most computers, devices, networks, systems, and even cloud services are not built by a single entity.
+Often the CPU, memory, drive controllers, hard drives, SSDs, and video cards are created by other third-party vendors

+Definition: Supply chain risk management (SCRM) is the means to ensure that all of the vendors or links in the supply chain are reliable, trustworthy, reputable organizations that disclose their practices and security requirements to their business partners (although not necessarily to the public).
+The goal of a secure supply chain is to ensure that the finished product is of sufficient quality, meets performance and operational goals, and provides stated security mechanisms, and that at no point in the process was any element counterfeited or subjected to unauthorized or malicious manipulation or sabotage.